MayurSuradkar/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 ## 10. Do runtime errors exist in Python?
 Give an example?

 > Yes, runtime errors exist in Python.
 For example, if you are duck typing and things look like a duck, then it is considered as a duck even if that is just a flag or stamp or any other thing.
 The code, in this case, would be A Run-time error.
 For example, Print “Hackr io”, then the runtime error would be the missing parenthesis that is required by print ( ).
+Example of a Runtime Error in Python:
+# Division by zero runtime error
+a = 10
+b = 0
+result = a / b  # This will cause a runtime error: ZeroDivisionError print(result)
+Output/Error:
+ZeroDivisionError: division by zero

+Another example:
+# Trying to access an index that doesn't exist
+my_list = [1, 2, 3]
+print(my_list[5])  # Raises IndexError at runtime
 ---

 ## 11. Why do we need a break in Python?